Vectorization: Convert Bitmaps to Vector with PowerTRACEJesse

 Tracing a scanned bitmap to vector

 In the previous steps, we traced a bitmap that originated from a drawing or bitmap-editing application.
-Next, we’ll examine how to vectorize the same logo scanned from a hard copy and saved in the same bitmap format.
+Next, we’ll examine how to convert bitmaps to vector using the same logo but a version scanned from a hard copy and saved in the same bitmap format.

 1. To begin the vectorization process, import the logo into a new CorelDRAW document, and choose Detailed logo from the Trace Bitmap flyout on the property bar.
 The PowerTRACE dialog box opens, and a preliminary trace is immediately produced.
 Now the Trace result details area shows that 113 curves, 7707 nodes, and 15 colors are detected (as shown below).
 At this point you could move the Smoothing and Detail sliders to adjust the trace results and likely produce an excellent trace, but here’s a chance for you to learn an alternate strategy.
 Close the PowerTRACE dialog box and return to the bitmap on your page.